Teemu Pukki: 2021–22 season

-2022-23 season
+2022–23 season

-Despite being linked with moves away, Pukki remained at Norwich for the 2022/23 season.
-He netted his first goal of the season in a 3-0 win against Coventry.
-Pukki would net a brace a few days later in a 3-2 win against Bristol City.
-He would net the only goal of the match as Norwich beat Blackpool 1-0.
-Pukki would net a brace away to promotion chasing Sheffield United in a 2-2 draw, however would miss a late penalty.
-He would score his third brace of the season in a 4-0 away win against Preston North End, which was manager David Wagner's first game in charge of Norwich.
+Despite being linked with moves away, Pukki remained at Norwich for the 2022–23 season.
+He netted his first goal of the season in a 3–0 win against Coventry City.
+Pukki would net a brace a few days later in a 3–2 win against Bristol City.
+He would net the only goal of the match as Norwich beat Blackpool 1–0.
+Pukki would net a brace away to promotion chasing Sheffield United in a 2–2 draw, however would miss a late penalty.
+He would score his third brace of the season in a 4–0 away win against Preston North End, which was manager David Wagner's first game in charge of Norwich.
+On 5 April 2023, he confirmed that he would be leaving the club upon the expiration of his contract at the end of the season.

+During his five seasons with Norwich City, Pukki scored 88 goals in 210 matches making him the fourth-best goalscorer in the club's entire history, behind Johnny Gavin, Terry Allcock and Iwan Roberts.
+He is regarded as a club legend in Norwich.

+Minnesota United

+On 27 June 2023, Major League Soccer franchise Minnesota United announced the signing of Pukki on a free transfer with the Designated Player status until June 2025.

+On 7 October, Pukki scored four goals for Minnesota in a 5–2 victory against LA Galaxy, becoming the first Minnesota United player to score four goals in a game and only the second player in the franchise's history to score at least a hat-trick in a MLS regular season game, after Darwin Quintero in 2018.

+Return to HJK Helsinki

+On 24 January 2025, after spending over 13 years abroad, Pukki returned to his former club HJK Helsinki, signing a two-year contract for an undisclosed fee.
+On 19 February, in a Finnish League Cup match against his former club KTP, Pukki scored a brace in a 4–0 away win, after his first penalty kick was denied by KTP goalkeeper Maksym Zhuk on the 9th minute of the game.

 International career

 Youth

-Pukki made his debut in international football on 10 August 2005 at the age 15 scoring both goals of the match for Finland U15 in a 0–2 away victory in Cardiff against Wales U15.
+Pukki made his debut in international football on 10 August 2005 at the age of 15 scoring both goals of the match for Finland U15 in a 0–2 away victory in Cardiff against Wales U15.
 In the Finland U21 Pukki made his debut at the age of 19 on 6 June 2009, in Tehtaan kenttä, Valkeakoski in a match against Belarus U21.